lgalaz/fullstack-javascript/next.js/Environment_Variables/explanation.md

 Environment variables are inlined at build time for client bundles, so changes require rebuilds.

+On the server, variables are read at runtime.
+Keep secrets server-only and never expose them via `NEXT_PUBLIC_`.

 ## Interview Questions and Answers

 ### 1. How do you expose an env var to the client?